ibm-cloud-docs/event-notifications/en-email-templates.md

    * Personalized content recommendations: Provide recommendations to specific information sources, such as blog posts, articles, or videos, based on the recipient's previous engagement with your content.
    * Location-based personalization: Customize content or promotions based on the recipient's geographic location or time zone.

-## Custom Email Notification
-{: #en-custom-email-notification}

-Provide a subject and construct the body.
-Include a placeholder for inserting the unsubscribe text, along with the unsubscription URL.
-This placeholder, represented as `{{ibmen_unsubscription}}`, is used to substitute the unsubscription URL.

-In the send notification payload, add a `personalization` parameter to enable it.
-See the following examples for more details.

 When you create a template to enable personalization, add a placeholder in the HTML Handlebars format, for example: